 Breaking Strength – The measured tensile load required to cause failure of cable, chain, wire rope, or any other load-bearing element.

-Breaking Strength/Ultimate Strength – The average force at which the product, in the condition it would leave the factory, has been found by representative testing to break, when a constantly increasing force is applied in direct line to the product at a uniform rate of speed on a standard pull testing machine.
-Do NOT use breaking strength as a criterion for service of design purposes.
+Breaking Strength/Ultimate Strength – The average force (Minimum Breaking Load) at which the product, in the condition it would leave the factory, has been found by representative testing to break, when a constantly increasing force is applied in direct line to the product at a uniform rate of speed on a standard pull testing machine.
+Do NOT use breaking strength as a criterion for service or design purposes.
 Refer to the Working Load Limit instead.

 Bridle Sling – Sling composed of multiple wire rope legs with a fitting that attaches to the lifting block.